 SIFAT is empowering these graduates by our mission teams helping to support their projects.
 Each church approved for the Compassion program must provide a facility connected to a church where the children can attend the afterschool classes.
 These are extremely poor churches and to build these facilities would be almost impossible without the partnership of SIFAT and our short term mission teams.
 SIFAT commits to build the foundation and first floor of each addition.
 Sometimes, such as in Villa Flora and Puengasi, we are able to help with the second floor as well.
 The church agrees to finish the rest of the building, and many church members work alongside our teams as they are able or lend a hand on the weekends when they are not working.

-Dates are now being reserved for 2018 medical and construction teams to Ecuador.
+Dates are now being reserved for 2019 medical and construction teams to Ecuador.
 We will schedule teams to Ecuador every week during the year except late December, January and February during Ecuador’s rainy season.
 Reserved dates will be added to our website as soon as scheduled.
-Twenty construction/VBS teams and six medical teams are needed for 2018!
+Twenty construction/VBS teams and six medical teams are needed for each year!

 If you are an individual or small group, we can usually add you to an existing team if you wish to serve in Ecuador.
 There is often a need for medical/dental missioners on our medical teams and always a need on all teams for those who speak Spanish.